JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 * [`permutedims`](@ref): propagates table level metadata and drops column level metadata.
 * broadcasted assignment does not change target metadata
+* broadcasting propagates table level metadata if some key is present in all passed data frames and value associated with it is identical in all passed data frames; column level metadata is propagated for columns if some key for a given column is present in all passed data frames and value associated with it is identical in all passed data frames.
+* `getindex` does not affect table level and keeps column level metadata for kept columns
 * `setindex!` does not affect table level and column level metadata